 - Possession/carry limit: 2.5 ounces (70 grams)

-- Purchase limit: Currently not available, but eventually adults 21+ will be able to purchase up to 2.5 ounces of cannabis flower per transaction.
+- Purchase limit: Adults 21+ can purchase up to 2.5 ounces of cannabis flower per transaction.

 - Home grow: Up to 12 plants per adult, but only 3 can be flowering at a time.